Dodo and I

 This scene greeted me as I stepped out of my room, after being awakened by a cacophony of roosters and a call to prayer.

-usual stop in town where tourists disembark.
+because I disembarked from the bus before the usual stop in town where tourists disembark.
 So, while eating dinner, I WhatsApped Dodo, and wow what a miracle worker this guy is.
 Within a few minutes, a guide named Ritha came looking for me and we negotiated a two day itinerary for a reasonable fee.

 I rarely make public recommendations, but anyone who needs a fixer in Makassar shouldn’t hesitate to seek Dodo out.
 According to Eddie, Dodo manages to set up just about anything for his guests.
 Don’t expect luxury if you stay with Dodo.
 What you can expect, though, is a warm man who will treat you like an old friend.
 He can be contacted via WhatsApp at +62 812-4129-913.